lextm/jekyll-theme-chirpy/_posts/2013-4-20-snmp-pro-second-compiler-sneak-preview.md

 <!--more-->

 # Object Tree Panel
-After having the documents compiled, your first question must be “how can I see the objects?” and here comes the answer, the Object Tree panel is now added also in the compiler.
+After having the documents compiled, your first question must be "how can I see the objects?" and here comes the answer, the Object Tree panel is now added also in the compiler.

 To make it even more convenient to use, double-clicking any node on the tree, you will be redirected to the document that defines this node and the exact line and column.
-I call this function “Jump to Definition”.
+I call this function "Jump to Definition".

 The reverse jump needs some time to implement, so it will not ship in the initial release.